 5 tips to radically improve your sales productivity

-Getting smart at sales productivity means maximising your time and that of your sales team.
+Getting smart at sales productivity means maximizing your time and that of your sales team.
 Which of your daily tasks actually lead to profitable conversions – aimlessly scanning your social profiles, striving to achieve inbox zero (pfft), or making that one sales call you’ve been putting off?
 We hereby invite you to cut the noise.
 By streamlining processes and eliminating busywork, you can begin embracing a more productive & profitable workflow.

 1. Work smart